kjpgit/techdemo/dotnet_ultra_minimal/README.md

 Well, you don't HAVE to use them.
 If you want to make a microservice that just runs for years, without care and feeding, to solve business needs, read on.
-Look at the source files in this repo for ideas.
+Look at the source files in this repo for ideas, starting with [program.cs](program.cs).

 To run this example, install dotnet 6 SDK on linux and then run: